 The Iterative Roundabout, from the Manœuvres video series (2017-2018).

-A deep neural network is training to decode its surrounding while driving around.
+A deep neural network is training to decode its surroundings while driving around.
 During this repetitive learning process the environment slowly reveals itself as the computer vision system tries to identify correctly the road covered with snow.

 Bug Tracker, from the Manœuvres video series (2017-2018).